Premai/GettingAndCleaningData/README.md

 ## Output files created under the working directory
-Tidy dataset file DSSmartphonesTidy.csv (comma separated) codebook.md
+Tidy dataset file DSSmartphonesTidy.csv (comma separated) DSSmartphonesTidy.txt (comma separated) codebook.md

 ##Script Flow
-(1) Read all the test and training files
+* Read all the test and training files
-(2) Combine the files to a data frame in the form of subjects, labels ...
+* Combine the files to a data frame in the form of subjects, labels ...
-(3) Read the features from features.txt and filter it to only leave features that are either means ("mean()") or standard deviations ("std()").
+* Read the features from features.txt and filter it to only leave features that are either means ("mean()") or standard deviations ("std()").
-(4) A new data frame is then created that includes subjects, labels and the features.
+* A new data frame is then created that includes subjects, labels and the features.
-(5) Read the activity labels from activity_labels.txt and replace the numbers with the text.
+* Read the activity labels from activity_labels.txt and replace the numbers with the text.
-(6) Make a list of columns (includig "subjects" and "label" at the start) (7) Tidy-up the list by removing non-alphanumeric character (8) Apply the new list to the data frame
+* Make a list of columns (includig "subjects" and "label" at the start)
+* Tidy-up the list by removing non-alphanumeric character
+* Apply the new list to the data frame
-(9) Create a new data frame by finding the mean for each combination of subject and label using aggregate() function (10) Write the tidied data set to a comma separated csv file
+* Create a new data frame by finding the mean for each combination of subject and label using aggregate() function
+* Write the tidied data set to a comma separated csv file